-Melton City 2041 is our community's vision for the City of Melton.
-It was developed by our community, for our community.
-It will help shape the future of our City by clearly outlining our shared aspirations and priorities for what we want to see achieved in our community in the next two decades.
+Melton City 2041-The City We Create is our community's vision for the City of Melton; developed by our community, for our community.
+It will help shape the future of our City, clearly outlining our shared aspirations and priorities for what we want to see achieved over the next two decades.

-Melton City 2041 ensures that the community's voice, needs and aspirations are at the heart of Melton City Council's (Council) work.
-It provides a long term vision for the municipality along with five themes for achieving that vision that are based on evidence of current and future needs, as well as in depth community consultation.
+Melton City 2041-The City We Create ensures that the community's voice, needs and aspirations are at the heart of Council's work.
+It provides a long term vision for the municipality, along with five themes that were developed using evidence of current and future needs, as well as in depth community consultation.

-Ensuring that the Community Vision is the best reflection of the community's aspirations has never been so important.
-The Community Vision is now legislated to be incorporated into Council planning, decision making, programs, services and advocacy.
-Under the Local Government Act 2020, the Community Vision will guide Council's work through the development and implementation of its Council and Wellbeing Plan, Asset Plan and Financial Plan.
+Ensuring that the community vision is the best reflection of the community's aspirations has never been so important.
+The community vision is now legislated to be incorporated into Council planning, decision making, programs, services and advocacy.
+Under the Local Government Act 2020, the community vision will guide Council's work through the development and implementation of its Council and Wellbeing Plan, Asset Plan and Financial Plan.

-Melton City 2041 will help to:
+Melton City 2041-The City We Create will help to:

-- demonstrate who we are, what we want and where we want to be as a community in 2041 - inform Council, other levels of government and local community organisations in their planning and prioritisation of resources that reflect our needs - inform the direction of a number of strategic Council documents to ensure they align with our priorities - maintain focus on what's important to our community, track progress and measure impacts and achievements over time.
+- demonstrate who we are, what we want and where we want to be as a community by 2041 - inform Council, other levels of government and local organisations, in their planning, and prioritisation of resources, to ensure these reflect our community's needs - inform the direction of a number of strategic Council documents to ensure they align with our priorities - maintain focus on what's important to our community, track progress and measure impacts and achievements over time.

-As our community evolves, the Community Vision will be reviewed and updated to reflect community aspirations of the day, to ensure it maintains relevance.
+As our community evolves, so too will our community vision, which will be reviewed and updated to reflect community aspirations of the day, ensuring it remains relevant.

-No one area of Council, community or other levels of government can help to achieve the Community Vision alone, we all have our part to play.
+No one area of Council, community or other levels of government can help to achieve the community vision alone.
+We all have our part to play in creating this City.